gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 agreement with the goal, but the issue in the code is of such a critical nature that the reviewer personally wants to inspect the next patchset and only then revoke the vote after finding the new patch satisfactory.
-This prevents the merge of the patch in the mean time.
+This prevents the merge of the patch in the meantime.
 Every registered user has the right to exercise the -2 Code review vote, and cannot be overridden by the maintainers.